begumsozer/Prompt-Engineering-Project/README.md

 Final Choice: Function-calling method due to its high accuracy and JSON format reliability.

+Output Structure:
+Each review was transformed into a JSON object with the following format:
+{
+  "Sentiment": "Positive",
+  "Tags": ["Food Quality", "Ambiance"],
+  "Priority": "Low",
+  "Suggested_Action": "Share compliment with kitchen team", "First_Reply": "Thank you so much for the wonderful feedback!
+We’re thrilled you loved the flavors and our tiramisu."
+}

 Summary of Results:

 - 100% of reviews successfully tagged with relevant categories